Jakov-Kusan/mini-os/README.md

 # Description

-MiniOS is a develop environment for linux kernel and applications using QEMU virtual machine.
+MiniOS is a development environment for the linux kernel and applications using the QEMU virtual machine.
 Developers can easily clone it and develop based on it.
-You can make your idea to an product very quickly using MiniOS environment.
+You can turn your idea into a product very quickly using the MiniOS development environment.
 It is a good choice to verify your solutions on MiniOS before production.

 # Install Environment